cmullaney12/LanguageSimilarity/README.md

 # To run:

-To run this code, first you must make sure you have created an input file that correctly references existing text documents
+To run this code, first you must make sure you have created an input file that correctly references existing text documents.

 Next, run:
     ```python LanguageSimilarity.py <input_name> <output_name> ```